playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 <!-- tabs:end -->

 But wait...
-Now when we render the app and open our dialog it looks like it's _under_ the `Footer` component?!
+Now when we render the app and open our dialog, it looks like it's _under_ the `Footer` component?!

 ![The dialog is having some of its contents underneath the footer](./website_modal_under_footer_example.png)